Kayaking the Grande Ronde River

 Flows on the river will determine whether our third day is another day floating and kayaking on the Grande Ronde, or a layover day in camp.
 If it’s a layover day, we’ll have time for an extended hike into the mountains.
 Or time to catch up on your favorite book under a tree.
 Layover days are always a popular option!
 If we float today, we’ll continue downriver another ten or so miles, learning along the way and stopping at any sites of interest.

-On our last day of this kayaking adventure we reach the take-out just after lunch, pack up and head back to Lewiston.
-There’s a farewell dinner and a chance to share thoughts and memories of the last few days together.
+On our last day of this kayaking adventure, we reach the take-out just after lunch, pack up and head back to Lewiston.

 Dates & Rates